jayantasamaddar/quick-reference/aws/messaging/kinesis/README.md

    - **Solution**:
      - Use a highly distributed partition key.
      - Retries with exponential backoff.
+     - Use Collection batching with `PutRecords` API and/or Aggregation batching (Storing multiple records within a single Kinesis Data Streams record)
      - Increase shards (scaling) by **[splitting shards](#shard-splitting)**.

 ---